top of page

 On View June 7, 2025 - February 1, 2026

-Featured Artists: Dahm Gim, Ivonne Yáñez, Mayumi Amada, Peng Wu, Prima Jalichandra-Sakuntabhai, Rituparna Rana, Roshan Ganu, Shafrin Islam, and Ziba Rajabi
+Dahn Gim, Ivonne Yáñez, Mayumi Amada, Peng Wu, Prima Jalichandra-Sakuntabhai, Rituparna Rana, Roshan Ganu, Shafrin Islam, and Ziba Rajabi.

 Curator: Zoe Cinel

-The artworks are accompanied by a short documentary directed by Pawan Sharma with interviews by Rituparna Rana, created uniquely for the exhibition.
-In the filmmaker’s words, the documentary “explores how movement, memory, and cultural histories shape artistic expression.”
-Captions and/or transcripts are available in the gallery.
+The exhibition is accompanied by an original short documentary directed by Pawan Sharma with interviews by Rituparna Rana, that “explores how movement, memory, and cultural histories shape artistic expression.”
+Captions and/or transcripts are available in the gallery and in this page.

 This activity is made possible by the voters of Minnesota through a grant from the Southeastern Minnesota Arts Council thanks to a legislative appropriation from the arts & cultural heritage fund.